In-Distribution and Out-of-Distribution Self-supervised ECG Representation Learning for Arrhythmia Detection: Methodology and Experiment Setup

 \textbf{6) Masking.} This augmentation technique involves zeroing out specific segments of each lead in the ECG signal.
 To apply this technique, we first select the higher and lower bound of windows that we want to set to zero.
 Accordingly, two percentage values $a$ and $b$ are chosen as this augmentation's parameters.
 Next, for each ECG signal in the batch, a random value $c$ is chosen from the range $[a, b]$, and using this value, a $c$\% segment of that lead is set to zero.
 In our experiments we examined the following ranges for the masking parameters: $[10\%, 20\%], [0\%, 50\%], [40\%, 50\%]$.

-\textbf{7) Time Warping.} For this augmentation, we divide $x(t)$ into $w$ segments $x_1(t)$, $\cdots$, $x_w(t)$, where $w$ is the number of segments.
-Next, we use time warping to stretch half of the segments (randomly selected) by $r\%$ as the scaling factor, while simultaneously squeezing the other half by the same factor.
-The segments are finally concatenated in the same order to obtain $\tilde{x}(t)$ where the final length of $\tilde{x}(t)$ remains unchanged as $L$.
+\textbf{7) Time Warping.} We start this augmentation by dividing $x(t)$ into $w$ segments, denoted as $x_1(t)$, $\cdots$, $x_w(t)$.
+Next, we randomly select half of the segments and apply time warping to stretch them by a scaling factor of $r\%$ while simultaneously squeezing the other half by the same amount.
+Finally, we concatenate the segments in the original order to produce the augmented signal, denoted as $\tilde{x}(t)$.
 We test the following list of parameters for this augmentation: $(w,r)=[(1, 10), (3, 5), (3, 10)]$.

 \textbf{8) Combination of Augmentations.} To further analyze the impact of augmentations on our pre-training process, we conduct additional experiments where we apply a combination of four augmentations simultaneously.
 This allows us to observe how different augmentations interact with each other and how this affects the performance of the models.
 In each iteration of pre-training, we randomly select four augmentations from our previously described list of augmentations.
 We select the parameters through experimentation with the goal of maximizing performance.
 The parameters for the augmentations when combined are as follows: Gaussian noise ($\sigma_{G}=1$), channel scaling ($S_{ch}=(0.33, 3)$), baseline wander ($S_{bw}=1$), EMG noise ($\sigma_{EMG} = 0.01$), masking ($[40\%, 50\%]$), and time warping ($(w, r)=(1, 10)$).